 Naturally, the pastor was attempting to drive home a point about faith and whether or not we considered our mortal lives to be more valuable than our immortal souls.
 Would we face death to remain faithful to Christ?

 Of course, this was a philosophical exercise.
 No one in the church actually expected that men with guns would come bursting in and shoot us down.
 It was the early 1980’s in the United States of America.
-We understood that Christians were being persecuted, jailed and, in some cases, killed in Communist countries, but not here, not in America.
+We understood that Christians were persecuted, jailed and, in some cases, killed in Communist countries, but not here, not in America.
 This was a soul-searching question, not a tactical test.

 A Changed World

-Sadly, the United States of my youth is gone and the modern world is more filled with dangers than the 12-year-old me could have imagined.
+Sadly, the United States of my youth is no more and the modern world is more filled with dangers than the 12-year-old me could have imagined.
 The depressing reality of today is that Christians in the USA are indeed threatened by the situation that our pastor hypothesized about all those years ago.
 Evil men are deliberately targeting houses of worship and their goal is to murder faithful Christians.

 Faithful men and women, pastors and priests, deacons and trustees, are now faced with not only attending to the care of the souls of their congregation but with protecting them from a violent and vicious evil.
 This evil has been cultivated in America during the last generation and been exacerbated by the addition of Christian-hating monsters imported by our Federal Government and planted in our communities.